Embodiment and Spirituality Education

-Beyond mind.
-Its time to radically rethink how we 'know'.
+Beyond mind: it's time to radically rethink how we 'know' and recognise the

 The wisdom of our body - our 'fleshy knowing' - is deeply intelligent and a rich source of information.

-I support individuals, organisations and institutions to critically evaluate phobic and pathologizing attitudes towards the body, particularly sensation, emotion and sensitivity, and consider the value of the messages found within it.
+I support individuals, organisations and institutions to critically evaluate and rethink phobic and pathologising attitudes towards the body - particularly sensation, emotion and sensitivity - and consider the value of the messages found within it.

-As a visionary thought leader and change maker I am committed to embedding new structures of bottom up, body first, nervous system and neurodivergent friendly approaches and resources into educational, health and wellness settings.
+I am committed to embedding bottom up, body first, nervous system friendly, neuro-inclusive structures, approaches and resources into educational, health and community settings.

 The wisdom of our body - our 'fleshy knowing' - is deeply intelligent and a rich source of information.

-I support individuals, organisations and institutions to critically evaluate phobic and pathologizing attitudes towards the body, particularly sensation, emotion and sensitivity, and consider the value of the messages found within it.
+I support individuals, organisations and institutions to critically evaluate and rethink phobic and pathologising attitudes towards the body - particularly sensation, emotion and sensitivity - and consider the value of the messages found within it.

-As a visionary thought leader and change maker I am committed to embedding new structures of bottom up, body first, nervous system and neurodivergent friendly approaches and resources into educational, health and wellness settings.
+I am committed to embedding bottom up, body first, nervous system friendly, neuro-inclusive structures, approaches and resources into educational, health and community settings.

 How to work with me.

-Previous clients have included Academy, Grammar and Private Schools, NHS, CAMHS, National Team for Inclusion, Wellbeing Centres and Domestic Abuse Charities.
+Previous clients have included Schools, NHS, CAMHS, National Team for Inclusion, Wellbeing Centres and Domestic Abuse Charities.

 - facilitate bespoke and innovative training on request